 - Geiger V., Rupic M., Matkovic B, Pilic S. et. al (2011) Partizanska i komunisticka represija i zlocini u Hrvatskoj, Dokumenti, Dalmacija, Eng.
 Partisan and Communist repression and crimes in Croatia between 1944 and 1946, Documents, Dalmatia, Croatian Institute for History, Zagreb, Croatia.

-- Dr. Tatiana Coutto and Blanka Matkovic (8 September 2016) Euroscepticism in Old and New Member States: The Role of the Media in the United Kingdom and Croatia, Ideas on Europe, EU & Democracy
+- Dr. Tatiana Coutto (new profile) and Blanka Matkovic (8 September 2016) Euroscepticism in Old and New Member States: The Role of the Media in the United Kingdom and Croatia, Ideas on Europe, EU & Democracy

 - Blanka Matkovic (13 November 2016) 15.11.1991.: Razarac Split je dosao, ali nas radio i dalje se cuo (Croatian Homeland War, 1991)